mvolkmann/blog/src/lambda-calculus.md

 studied how combinators can be applied to formal logic in the 1920s.
 The term "combinator" has two meanings, both of which describe a kind of function.
 The first describes functions that have no free variables.
+It combines only its arguments to produce a result.
-The second describes functions that take other functions and combine them to create new functions.
+The second describes functions that take other functions and combine them to create a new function.

 <a href="https://en.wikipedia.org/wiki/Alonzo_Church"
 target="_blank">Alonzo Church</a> (1903-1985)